x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 > [!NOTE]
 > Intune managed apps will check-in with an interval of 30 minutes for Intune App Configuration Policy status, when deployed in conjunction with an Intune App Protection Policy.
 If an Intune App Protection Policy isn't assigned to the user, then the Intune App Configuration Policy check-in interval is set to 720 minutes.

+> [!IMPORTANT]
+> When deploying app configuration policies to managed devices, issues can occur when multiple policies have different values for the same configuration key and are targeted for the same app and user.
+This is due to the lack of a conflict resolution mechanism for resolving the differing values.
+You can prevent this by ensuring only a single app configuration policy for managed devices is defined and targeted for the same app and user.

 ### Create an app configuration policy for Outlook for iOS and Android